 Case Study – Clay Tiles

-Clay tiles have been used for roofing in Bristol for centuries, up to the 1950s.
+Clay tiles have been used for roofing within the Bristol area for centuries, up to the 1950s.
 Most are pre WW11, so are at least 70 years old.
-The text books tend to suggest a lifespan of around 40-60 yearsfor clay tiles, before they become damaged or porous.
-And the tiles on most of the roofs we inspect are well in excess of this lifespan.
-Sometimes the roof has been repaired and the sarking felt renewed, but the original tiles have been re-used.
+The text books suggest a lifespan of around 40-60 years for clay tiles, before they become damaged or porous.
+And the tiles on most of the roofs we currently inspect are well in excess of this lifespan.
+Sometimes the roof has been repaired and the sarking felt renewed however the original tiles have been re-used.

-We check the exterior condition of the roof with our pole cameras then look at the condition of the sarking felt from inside the loft.
+We check the exterior condition of the roof with our pole cameras then inspect the condition of the sarking felt from inside the loft.
 This gives a good indication of when the felt was last changed.
-Black bitumen felt fell out of favour in the 2000’s,although it still in limited use today.
+Black bitumen felt became unpopular in the 2000’s although it still in limited use today.

 When we inspected the roof, we could see daylight through the rear eaves.
 The older felt generally showed significant rips and tears.
 The repaired front eaves were showing light between the tiles where the felt had been stretched to help lap into the gutter during the repair in 2017.
 Hence we need to say to the prospective purchasers that the roof really requires replacement.

 So the vendor obtained quotes.
 One builder estimated £5200 inc VAT this is a very competitive quote.
 This covers removing the old clay tiles and replacing them with concrete ones.
 The re-felting will be with a modern breathable membrane and a dry ridge system.
 The builder will give a ten year guarantee on the works as well.
 We queried whether the builder had included gaining Building Control approvals and the roof strengthening work required?
 A response is awaited.

 New concrete tiles should give a working life of some 60-80 years, although the jury is still out.
 One of our surveyors has his 1950’s concrete tile roof still in place and it is performing very well.